+Most of his students are not Jewish and he integrates in their training a great deal of Zionism and love for the Land and thereby sends them back to their lands as new "Ambassadors" for Israel, Friends and supports of Israel.
 When he speaks of years he refers to them in terms of Israel's wars, "I arrived here just after the Six Day War.
 "That event happened during the Yom Kippur War", "I returned after the First Lebanon War".

 The house in which Moshe resides, looks like a military training camp.
 One can find there all the items and accessories one needs to train; mats covering the floors, weights, rubber guns and knives, sticks.
 The walls of the house are decorated with photos and momentous from Krav Maga training around the globe.
 There are certificates of appreciation from the United States Military, the Canadian police force, groups from Holland, Italy and more.

 You only began with Krav Maga in your 20's, how did it all begin?

 I was a yeshiva student (Rabbinical college), all day I sat and studied and I felt I was not using my body at all and I was really in need of physical activity.
 I began training in Karate in the evenings, and even though it was the evening hours I still faced opposition from my teachers, the rabbis, who claimed it was a waste of time.

 I returned to the United States to complete my university studies and I worked on Wall St. This was after I came to the conclusion that I need a practical profession.
 I am very pleased that my hobby has become my profession but for many years I did work in the financial field although I never enjoyed it.